Terms and conditions for applications

 When submitting an application to Independent Research Fund Denmark, you must comply with a set of guidelines and conditions.
 The specific guidelines and conditions you are required to adhere to are outlined in the funding instrument and the corresponding call for proposals that you wish to apply for.

-Independent Research Fund Denmark strives to support gender balance at Danish research institutions and would like to see this taken into consideration in applications to DFF.
-For this reason, DFF encourages applications that, to the extent possible, demonstrate an approach to scientific practice that can act as a driving force for professional and scientific diversity and equal opportunities for researchers regardless of gender.
+DFF strives to support gender balance at research institutions and would like to see this taken into consideration in applications to DFF.
+For this reason, DFF encourages applications that, to the extent possible, demonstrate an approach to scientific practice that can act as a driving force for professional diversity and equal opportunities for researchers regardless of gender.
 For applications seeking support for research groups or similar collaborative projects, the applicant must account for their considerations in relation to the gender composition of the research group or collaborative team in the application form.
 Such an account is a requirement, but the actual gender composition of the group will not factor into the assessment of the application.
 The required account has been introduced to ensure the applicant’s focus on contributing to equal opportunities for everyone in research, regardless of gender.

 Open Access